GreezXII/GreezXII/README.md

 Hi, my name is Kirill Novikov.</br>
 I live in Pyatigorsk, Russia.
-I have interest in C# and .Net.
+My interests are C# and .Net.

 Telegram: @GreezXII